Daisy Midgeley: Relationship with Daniel Osbourne

-In June 2021, scenes of Daisy and Daniel Osbourne (Rob Mallard) arguing aired over him writing an exposé on her ventures with Double Glammy.
+In June 2021, scenes of Daisy and Daniel Osbourne (Rob Mallard) arguing aired over him writing an exposé on her ventures with Double Glammy, a multi-level marketing scheme.
 Viewers then predicted that the pair would embark on a romantic relationship.
 Months later, scenes see Daisy opening up about the death of her younger brother to Daniel after his son, Bertie (Ellis Blain), has a near-death experience.
 Ryan, who she is still dating at the time, tries to comfort Daisy but the Manchester Evening News suggested that Daisy had "already firmly moved on" to Daniel.
 She eventually dumps Ryan and begins a relationship with Daniel, but the pairing breaks apart due to their differences.
 They later reconcile in a secret relationship since they receive negativity from the people in their life about their relationship.
 On their relationship, Jordan said that he "brings out the more human side of Daisy", while Daisy loosens his strict ways up.
 Jordan said that her character's feelings for Daniel are genuine despite not wanting to get into a serious relationship with him.
 She is a fan of the relationship and enjoys the contradiction of personalities, as she feels that Daniel can steer her towards being less selfish.
 They later go public with their relationship.

 When Daniel's ex-girlfriend, Nicky Wheatley (Kimberly Hart-Simpson), returns, Jordan said that Daisy's reaction would be "ruthless".
 Since Nicky applies for a job at Daniel's school, it makes Daisy take "desperate action" to prevent the pair from reconciling.
 Jordan said that Nicky's return to Weatherfield is a red flag for Daisy and due to being a reactive and impulsive character, she instantly acts on the threat.
 Daisy is initially unaware that Nicky worked as a sex worker, and while Jordan would want Daisy to be understanding, she said that she would not react "as much maturely as she could".
 Digital Spy wrote that since viewers had seen Daisy sink low in her previous feuds, viewers should expect the same with Nicky, which Jordan echoed.
 She said: "she does have a ruthless streak.
 And like I said, because they've been so on and off, for them to just be getting back on an even field and even footing, I think she's going to try and protect that.
 Like I say, Daisy bring Daisy, she won't go about it in the right way.
 But it does come from a place of fear and a place of wanting to be with him, and just sort of wanting to protect what they have."
 She also hinted her excitement for Daisy and Nicky's feud, as she felt that Coronation Street is known for "strong women showdowns".